Jenkins Multibranch Pipeline Tutorial For Beginners

 You can choose to exclude selected branches if you don’t want them to be in the automated pipeline with Java regular expressions.

 Multi-branch pipeline supports PR based branch discovery.
-Meaning, branches get discovered automatically in the pipeline if someone raises a PR (pull request) from a branch.
-If you have this configuration enabled, builds will get triggered only if a PR is raised.
-So if you are looking for a PR based Jenkins build workflow, this is a great option.
+Meaning, branches get discovered automatically in the pipeline if someone raises a PR (pull request) from a branch or a forked repository.
+So if you are looking for a Pull Request based Jenkins build workflow, this is a great option.

-For example, if you want the feature branch to run only unit testing and sonar analysis, you can have a condition to skip the deployment stage with a when a condition, as shown below.
+For example, if you want the develop branch to run only unit testing, sonar analysis and artifact build, you can have a condition to skip the deployment stage with a when a condition, as shown below.

-So whenever the developer raises the PR from the feature branch to some other branch, the pipeline will run the unit testing and sonar analysis stages skipping the deployment stage.
+So whenever the code is merged develop branch, the pipeline will run the unit testing and sonar analysis stages skipping the deployment stage.

 Also, multi-branch pipelines are not limited to the continuous delivery of applications.
 You can use it to manage your infrastructure code as well.

-One such example is having a continuous delivery pipeline for Docker image or a VM image patching, building, and upgrade process.
+One such example is having a continuous delivery pipeline for Docker image builds , terraform deployment pipeline, VM image patching, building, and upgrade process.

 How Does a Multi-Branch Pipeline work?

-I will walk you through a basic build and deployment workflow to understand how a multi-branch pipeline work.
+I will walk you through a basic git-flow based build and deployment workflow to understand multi-branch pipeline in a better way.
+The branching strategy provided in this example is for explanation purposes only.

 Let’s say I want a Jenkins pipeline to build and deploy an application with the following conditions.

-2. Whenever a developer raises a PR from the feature branch to develop a branch, a Jenkins pipeline should trigger to run a unit test and static code analysis.
+3. Whenever a developer raises a PR from the feature branch of the forked repository to the develop branch, a Jenkins pipeline should trigger to merge the source and target branches, followed by running unit tests and static code analysis.
+Lets call it as PR build.

-3. After testing the code successfully in the feature branch, the developer merges the PR to the develop branch.
+4. After the code passes the tests in the PR build, the developer or reviewer merges the PR into the develop branch.

-4. When the code is ready for release, developers raise a PR from the develop branch to the master.
-It should trigger a build pipeline that will run the unit test cases, code analysis, push artifact, and deploys it to dev/QA environments.
+6. When the code is ready for release, developers raise a PR from the develop branch to the master branch.
+This should trigger a PR build pipeline that will merge the source and target branches, run unit tests, perform code analysis, build artifacts (docker image, jar files etc), conduct vulnerability tests, etc.

 From the above conditions, you can see that there is no manual trigger of Jenkins jobs, and whenever there is a pull request for a branch, the pipeline needs to be triggered automatically and run the required steps for that branch.